easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_QUICK_REFERENCE_CARD.md

 ## 📱 REMEMBER

-**You're not creating a Q-IDE account.**
+**You're not creating a Top Dog account.**
-You're giving Q-IDE permission to use your Copilot.
+You're giving Top Dog permission to use your Copilot.

 **API Key is like a:**
 - Netflix access card (you control)